sahha-ai/sahha_flutter/README.md

 - Choose Privacy - Health Share Usage Description.
 - Write a clear description for the key value such as This app needs your health info to deliver mood predictions.

+For more information enabling Health Kit, please refer to this [page](https://docs.sahha.ai/docs/data-flow/sdk/setup#minimum-requirements)

 ---